 G.R.A.S.P. = Global Reflections Abroad Shape Potential

-Beginning in the fall 2012 semester, the Office of International Programs will offer an exciting Global Citizenship Certificate Program called G.R.A.S.P.
-(Global Reflections Abroad Shape Potential).
+G.R.A.S.P. is a Global Citizenship Certificate program that began fall 2012 and is open to all students studying or interning abroad for a semester.
 G.R.A.S.P. is a for-credit, three part course culminating in a Certificate of Global Citizenship.
 The course is designed for inquisitive students who are interested in maximizing their study abroad experience through reflection, immersion, and enhanced cultural learning.

 What is G.R.A.S.P. and what does it stand for?

 G.R.A.S.P. stands for Global Reflections Abroad Shape Potential.
 It is an exciting new certificate program that has been developed by the Office of International Programs in an effort to prepare students for their study abroad experience and assist them in maximizing their time abroad.
 G.R.A.S.P. students will enroll in a 1-credit course for three separate semesters, beginning the semester before they study abroad.
 Upon successful completion of the program students will earn a Certificate of Global Citizenship from the Office of International Programs.

 The program is open to any student planning to study or intern abroad for a semester.
 Currently, students planning a semester abroad in the spring 2014 or later are eligible to enroll.
 Enrollment for this course will occur between August 28th and October 11th.
 Students must meet eligibility requirements for study abroad as determined by the Office of International Programs.

 When does a student participate in the program?